 Kinkaid Private Nursing Care Coordinates In-Home Detox Services

-Kinkaid Private Care coordinates private concierge nursing services, including self detox at home.
-Kinkaid Private Care takes great care in coordinating only the most skilled and highly trained detox professionals available.
+Kinkaid Private Nursing Care coordinates private concierge nursing services, including self detox at home.
+Kinkaid Private Nursing Care takes great care in coordinating only the most skilled and highly trained detox professionals available.
 These registered nurses will provide medications throughout the detox process, greatly minimizing the discomforts of alcohol detox.

 The coordinated detox nurses are fully trained to swiftly respond to a medical emergency, ensuring that the client receives immediate medical attention should any severe withdrawal symptoms occur.
-Kinkaid Private Care also offers coordination of additional concierge services to further enhance comfort during detox, including massage therapy.
-For more information about our in-home detox services, please reach out to Kinkaid Private Care today at (877) 388-6373.
+Kinkaid Private Nursing Care also offers coordination of additional concierge services to further enhance comfort during detox, including massage therapy.
+For more information about our in-home detox services, please reach out to Kinkaid Private Nursing Care today at (877) 388-6373.